Best Random Orbital Sanders 2026

 Black & Decker BDERO100 Random Orbit Sander, 5-Inch

-• Very affordable, possibly the cheapest random orbit sander on the market.
+✅ Very affordable — possibly the cheapest random orbit sander on the market

-• Simple and lightweight design makes it easy to handle.
+✅ Simple and lightweight design makes it easy to handle

-• Good for simple, light-duty sanding tasks.
+✅ Good for simple, light-duty sanding tasks

-• It lacks the power necessary for more demanding sanding tasks.
+❌ Lacks power for more demanding sanding tasks

-Shop Now at Amazon
+Shop on Amazon

 PORTER-CABLE 382 5-Inch Random Orbit Sander

-It has a ball-bearing construction to ensure a longer tool life and it’s very lightweight mainly due to the small 1.9AMP motor which while it can’t handle hard tasks, it’s a more than capable of taking on simpler small tasks that the beginner woodworker will find and even gives a smooth and high quality finish with its great 12,000 orbits per minute.
+Now this is a good entry-level random orbital sander.
+The 382 features the great build quality common to Porter-Cable machines and, although it’s very inexpensive and light, it manages to be a quality little sander.
+It has a ball-bearing construction to ensure a longer tool life, and the small 1.9 AMP motor — while it can’t handle hard tasks — is more than capable of simpler sanding jobs that the beginner woodworker will encounter.
+It even delivers a smooth, high quality finish at 12,000 OPM.
 In my opinion, the Porter-Cable 382 is the best choice for beginners.

-• Ball-bearing construction ensures longer tool life.
+✅ Ball-bearing construction for longer tool life

-Shop Now at Amazon
+Shop on Amazon

 Bosch ROS20VSC Random Orbit Sander with Carrying Bag, 5-Inch, Blue

-Another big brand name that delivers, with the ROS20VSC, a good all-around 5 inch random orbital sander.
-Featuring a decently powerful 2.5AMP motor with variable speed ranging from 7,500 to 12,000 orbits per minute, it makes sure that it adapts to your sanding needs, from removing material to getting a nice polished finish.
-The nicest component of this machine is the top quality hard case dust filter, it nearly completely gets rid of sanding dust with its amazing microfilter and it doesn’t allow it to spillback.
-The Bosch ROS20VSC is lightweight at 3.5lbs and comfortable to handle as well, with Bosch’s trademark “No Swirl” technology, it will ensure a good looking result for beginners and it has enough power and features to be used by more advanced users as well.
+Another big brand name that delivers.
+The ROS20VSC is a good all-around 5″ random orbital sander featuring a decently powerful 2.5 AMP motor with variable speed ranging from 7,500 to 12,000 OPM, making sure it adapts to your sanding needs from material removal to a polished finish.
+The standout component is the top-quality hard case dust filter — it nearly completely eliminates sanding dust with its microfilter and prevents spillback, which is as good as it gets at this price.
+At 3.5 lbs and with Bosch’s trademark “No Swirl” technology, it’s comfortable for beginners and has enough power and features for more advanced users as well.

-Shop Now at Amazon
+Shop on Amazon

 Makita BO5041K 5-Inch Random Orbit Sander Kit

-Moving on to more powerful machines, the Makita BO5031K is a great all-around 5 inch random orbital sander and in my opinion the best orbital sander for the money.
-Along with the very well-done and sturdy build quality it brings with it a 3.0AMP motor that provides a maximum of 12,000 RPM with a variable speed dial that lets it calm down to a speed of 4,000 RPM which is a great range of speed control.
-It features a nice design with comfortable and ergonomic rubberized grips and nifty details such as a power lock-on button to reduce fatigue and a very efficient built-in dust vacuum.
-It’s powerful enough for harder sanding jobs and as such was built to resist them too with a double insulated construction to prevent overheating and an oversized ball-bearing construction to provide the sander a longer life.
-This is a quality random orbital sander with a very good price point plus they include a case for the machine which is much appreciated.
-While there are better options for professionals who need to cover large surfaces and pieces, if you’re looking for the best bang for your buck entry-level random orbital sander, the Makita BO5041K is an excellent option.
+Moving on to more powerful machines, the Makita BO5041K is a great all-around 5″ random orbital sander and, in my opinion, the best orbital sander for the money.
+Along with very well-done, sturdy build quality, it brings a 3.0 AMP motor with a maximum of 12,000 RPM and a variable speed dial that dials it down to 4,000 RPM — a great range of speed control.
+It features a nice ergonomic design with rubberized grips, a power lock-on button to reduce fatigue, and a very efficient built-in dust vacuum.
+It’s powerful enough for harder sanding jobs and built to handle them — double insulated to prevent overheating and with oversized ball-bearing construction for longer life.
+Comes with a carrying case too, which is much appreciated.

-Shop Now at Amazon
+Shop on Amazon

 Milwaukee 6034-21 5″ Random Orbit Palm Sander

-• Well-assembled body with an attractive design.
+✅ Well-assembled body with attractive design

-Shop Now at Amazon
+Shop on Amazon

 DEWALT D26453K 3 Amp 5-Inch Variable Speed Random Orbit Sander Kit with Cloth Dust Bag

-Shop Now at Amazon
+Shop on Amazon

 Ridgid R2611 Sander, 6-Inch VS Random Orbit Sander

-Shop Now at Amazon
+Shop on Amazon

 Bosch 3725DEVS 3.3 Amp 5-Inch Random Orbit Variable Speed Sander with Dust Canister

-Shop Now at Amazon
+Shop on Amazon

 Dynabrade 56815 Dynorbital Supreme Non-Vacuum Random Orbital Sander, 5-Inch

-Shop Now at Amazon
+Shop on Amazon

 Bosch ROS65VC-6 6-Inch Pad Rear-Handle Random Orbit Sander with Vibration Control

-• Features Bosch’s exclusive anti-vibration suspension system for user comfort.
+✅ Bosch exclusive anti-vibration suspension system

-Shop Now at Amazon
+Shop on Amazon

 Bosch 1250DEVS 6-1/2-Amp 6-Inch Random Orbit Sander with Vacuum Port